mslmio/sdk-perl/README.md

 });
 ```

-## Advanced Usage

-You can install and use sub-modules that are available under the Mslm module.
+You can install and use sub-modules that are available under the Mslm module individually.

 ### Using EmailVerify sub-module